SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Judge a person by what they CAN do, not what they CAN'T do.

-- Victims cannot defend themselves, but the guilty can.
+- The victim has a hard time defending themselves, while the guilty does not.

-- Admitting you're wrong shows strength, except if you're not wrong, which shows weakness.
+- Admitting you're wrong shows strength, but only if you're actually wrong.

-- Closed source software development projects are real and common, however "closed-source preservation" is a term coined by hoarders to justify their morally-incorrect mindset.

-- Anyone who says "It'll get better" to someone with depression should not be talking to people with depression.
-Giving positive encouragement to people too depressed to process it isn't as effective as people realize, often being interpreted as pity.
+- Giving positive encouragement to people too depressed to process it isn't as effective as people realize, since it's often interpreted as pity.

-- Some people don't have a purpose in life and were meant to fail, and there's nothing wrong with that.
-If everyone was successful, no one would be successful.
+- If everyone was successful, no one would be successful.